The Right Size Hot Propane Water Heater Will Mean More Efficiency

 Propane is a safe, clean-burning, efficient fuel that saves money.

-Still, there’s a basic rule for any new appliance: Cutting cost of ownership usually means getting the smallest, most efficient item that meets your daily needs.
+Still, there’s a basic rule for any new appliance: Cutting the cost of ownership usually means getting the smallest, most efficient item that meets your daily needs.
 That’s true no matter if you’re looking at a conventional propane hot water heater or a tankless model.

 Why not go with the biggest you can afford?
 A few reasons: